-- Contribute to efforts to reach common standards for data formats, metadata, taxonomies and ontologies. - Demonstrate a strategy 150 to access the computational resources needed for model training, evaluation/testing and inference. - Ideally, employ methodologies for integrating domain/interdisciplinary knowledge into the model and seek synergies with solutions that facilitate the managing and making sense of vast amounts of data (for example knowledge graphs 151). - Identify at least four possible use cases and scientific challenges that can be addressed with the model and its adaptations.
-152 - Identify and assess the potential risks of misuse of the foundation model. - Propose a plan to make the model public, evolve it and promote it to the scientific community on a regular basis, in order to give visibility to the concept, discuss key findings and anticipate the technology evolution - possibly in synergy with other relevant projects.
+- Contribute to efforts to reach common standards for data formats, metadata, taxonomies and ontologies. - Demonstrate a strategy 168 to access the computational resources needed for model training, evaluation/testing and inference. - Propose a model architecture that is designed with transparency in mind - Ideally, employ methodologies for integrating domain/interdisciplinary knowledge into the model and seek synergies with solutions that facilitate the managing and making sense of vast amounts of data (for example knowledge graphs). - Identify at least four possible use cases and scientific challenges that can be addressed with the model and its adaptations. - Identify and assess the potential risks of misuse of the foundation model. - Propose a plan to make the model public, maintain and evolve it and promote it to the scientific community on a regular basis, in order to give visibility to the concept, discuss key findings and anticipate the technology evolution - possibly in synergy with other relevant projects.

-Where appropriate, proposals should involve expertise in Social Sciences and Humanities (SSH), in particular in the cases where legal and ethical experts should be involved to address data privacy, sharing agreements, and compliance with regulations.
+Proposals should involve expertise in Social Sciences and Humanities (SSH), in the cases where legal and ethical experts should be involved to address data privacy, sharing agreements, and compliance with regulations.